 Beta-blockers, such as propranolol, are often used.
 The anticonvulsants topiramate and divalproex and the tricyclic antidepressant amitriptyline are also effective.
 The choice of a preventive drug is based on the side effects of the drug and on other disorders present.
 For example, people who are overweight may be given topiramate, which can promote weight loss.
 People with depression or insomnia may be given amitriptyline (see Table: Drugs Used to Treat Depression).

 Migraines cannot be cured, but they can be controlled.

 Doctors encourage people to keep a headache diary.
 In it, people write down the number and timing of attacks, possible triggers, and their response to treatment.
-With this information, triggers may be identified and eliminated when possible, and doctors can better plan and adjust treatment.
-Behavioral interventions (such as relaxation, biofeedback, and stress management) are used to control migraine attacks, especially when stress is a trigger or when people are taking too many drugs to control the migraines.
+With this information, triggers may be identified and eliminated when possible.
+Then, people can participate in their treatment by avoiding triggers, and doctors can better plan and adjust treatment.
+Doctors also recommend using behavioral interventions (such as relaxation, biofeedback, and stress management) to control migraine attacks, especially when stress is a trigger or when people are taking too many drugs to control the migraines.

 Some drugs stop a migraine from progressing.
 Some are taken to control the pain.
 Others are taken to prevent migraines.

 When migraines are or become severe, drugs that can stop (abort) the migraine from progressing are used.
 They are taken as soon as people sense a migraine is starting.
 They include the following:

 Because triptans and dihydroergotamine may cause blood vessels to narrow (constrict), they are not recommended for people who have angina, coronary artery disease, or uncontrolled high blood pressure.
 If older people or people with risk factors for coronary artery disease need to take these drugs, they must be monitored closely.